- What is a NAFTA Intra-Company Transfer Work Permit?

 - IRCC Biometric fees(per person): $85 CAD

-At Total Law, our team of immigration lawyers is well experienced in the complexities of intra-company transfers.
-Our goal is to help you with an easy and stress-free transition for you or your employees as they move from one country to another for work at your Canadian branch.
+At Total Law, we understand the complexities that come with doing business internationally.
+We aim to create an easy and stress-free transition for you or your employees as they move from one country to another.

 We offer the following services for international companies who are looking to transfer their employees: